AcePeaX/hogwarts/README.md

 All the code is in the `src` folder.

 There you can find the `index.html` file and the `style.scss` file for global styling.
-You can also find `data.ts` that exports the data array (array of teachers and students information).
+You can also find `data.ts` that exports the data array (array of teachers and students information on a JSON format).

 In the `app` subfolder, you can find the main component (HTML,TS,SCSS) and also the `identity-block` component for displaying the person's information.
 There is also an `IdBlock` model in the `model` subfolder for typescript typing.